Our ethical charter

 Key questions for employees

-Difficult work situations aren’t always easy to resolve.
+Challenging work situations can be hard to resolve.
 Whenever our employees face an ethical issue, they’re required to consider SNCF’s code of conduct and ethics guide, as well as the rules of conduct for their own profession.
 They must weigh these principles in light of four questions:

 - is my decision in the company’s interest?